 The Designated Grant supports basic or translational research at research institutions that may reach beyond our usual grant list.
 The size and duration of these grants vary widely depending on the initiative, but they have ranged from $50,000 to over $1 million.

-These grants are made to support projects within the mission of the V Foundation, but they are not usually for the direct support of a research project.
+Mission grants support projects within the focus of the V Foundation to advance research processes such as clinical trial identification, outreach, and enrollment.
 The Mission Grant is a smaller grant type (under $100,000 per year).

 Find a grant